ssblur/scriptor/doc/mechanics/datapack.md

 `spell` defines the spell to be generated.
 This format is subject to change.

+* `subject` defines the subject to attach to this spell.
+* `spells` contains all the effect this spell applies to a target.
   * `action` defines the action to attach to this spell.
-* `subject` defines the subject to attach to this spell.
   * `descriptors` is a list of descriptors attached to this spell.
       Any descriptors that support duplication can be included multiple times.

 In order to disable a default Tome, you can add a copy of the default Tome and add the value `true` to the `disabled` key,